Energy Cost Comparison Calculator

 ❌ Comparing running costs only

-A heat pump may save £700/year in running costs but requires £10,000 upfront installation.
+A heat pump may save $1,000/year in running costs but requires $15,000 upfront installation (before ITC).
 Include capital costs and calculate payback period for a fair comparison — don't just compare monthly bills.

 ❌ Ignoring property suitability

-Heat pumps work best in well-insulated homes with underfloor heating or large radiators.
-Installing one in a poorly insulated Victorian terrace without upgrades will deliver higher running costs than promised.
+Heat pumps work best in well-insulated homes with properly sized ductwork.
+Installing one in a poorly insulated older home without upgrades will deliver higher running costs than promised and may require a supplemental heating source in cold climates.

 Industry Benchmarks